shekharsorot/aks-labs-fork/workshops/advanced-aks/workshop.md

       replicas: 3
 EOF
 ```

 Storage Class generated will be called "acstor-ephemeraldisk-nvme".

-#### Deploy a MySQL server which uses volume provisioned using "acstor-ephemeraldisk-nvme" storage class
+#### Deploy a MySQL server using acstor-ephemeraldisk-nvme storage class

-* This setup is a modified version of [this guide](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/).
+This setup is a modified version of [this guide](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/).

-* Deploy the config map and services:
+Deploy the config map and services:

 ```bash
 kuebctl apply -f - <<EOF